-There are several steps to creating the perfect whitetail deer mounts.
-When purchasing a deer mount or getting one custom made, it is important to ensure that you chose a taxidermist that is skilled and knowledgeable in creating and perfect deer mount.
-Below is a overview of the process All-Taxidermy follows to ensure the best mounts possible.
+There are several steps to creating the perfect whitetail deer mount.
+Whether you are looking for a whitetail deer taxidermy, mule deer taxidermy, or any kind of deer taxidermy, it is important to choose a taxidermist that is skilled and knowledgeable in creating the perfect deer mount.
+Below is an overview of the process that All-Taxidermy follows to ensure the best mounts possible.

-Once it has been decided what kind of whitetail deer mount is desired, the next step is to measure out the area of the deer’s head, neck, and some portion of the chest with the deer skull.
-These measurement will be an important step to ensure the taxidermy mount comes about as expected.
+Once you have decided what kind of whitetail deer mount you want, the next step is to measure out the area of the deer’s head, neck, and some portion of the chest with the deer skull.
+These measurements will be a vital step to ensure the taxidermy mount comes out as expected.

 Caping is the process of removing the skin from the whitetail deer to create the taxidermy mount.
-This is the step that the measurements will help to identify the proper areas to cut.
+The measurements will help to identify the proper areas to cut.

-The next step in our creation process is to treat the skin with a solution in a container with gallons of water to be boiled altogether, from there the skin will be soaked once it has completely cooled off.
+The next step in our creative process is to treat the skin.
+Treating the skin means to soak the skin in a solution.
 This process is used to preserve the skin and give it a natural, leather-like finish that can be easily maintained.

-The next step after tanning is to clean the skin to ensure that no lingering unwanted dirt and grim is left on the skin.
-Once cleaned, the skin can be sewn to cover any lingering holes.
+The next step after tanning is to clean the skin to ensure that no unwanted dirt remains.
+Once cleaned, the skin can be stitched together to cover any lingering holes.
 This is important for covering gunshot wounds and holes created during the hunting process.

-Casting is where the mounting kits will be of use to give the whitetail deer hide volume to recreate its original form.
-This part is where the skills of the taxidermist really shines through.
-Trying to create a smooth, light form that needs little maintenance after mounting is one of the goals of any taxidermist.
+Casting is where the mounting kits are used to give the whitetail deer hide volume to recreate its original form.
+This part is where the skills of the taxidermist shine through.
+Trying to create a smooth whitetail deer mount that needs little maintenance after mounting is one of the goals of any taxidermist.